tim-lebedkov/exe-proxy/README.md

 		See https://docs.oracle.com/javase/7/docs/technotes/guides/jni/spec/invocation.html for more details.
 	 - options.mainClass - name of the main class
 	 - options.args - argument for "public static void main(String[])" as an array of strings
+  - process.javaService(options) - execute Java program as a Windows service

 Example JavaScript file: